rutger-speksnijder/restphp/README.md

 ### Routes
 The router object allows you to create routes to your methods.
-It supports the use of regex and supports the following HTTP methods:
+It supports the use of regex and has the following methods:
  - $api->getRouter()->get(): Only execute this method if the request is a GET request.
  - $api->getRouter()->post(): Only execute this method if the request is a POST request.
  - $api->getRouter()->put(): Only execute this method if the request is a PUT request.
  - $api->getRouter()->delete(): Only execute this method if the request is a DELETE request.
+ - $api->getRouter()->head(): Only execute this method if the request is a HEAD request.
+ - $api->getRouter()->options(): Only execute this method if the request is an OPTIONS request*.
+ - $api->getRouter()->patch(): Only execute this method if the request is a PATCH request.
  - $api->getRouter()->add(): Execute this method for any type of request.

-In the example above we created two routes, one to "/example" and one to "/user/(any number here)".
-These methods will be called when a GET request is done to these routes.
+\* By default, you don't have to specify methods for an OPTIONS request.
+The BaseAPI class will handle these requests and look up all available methods for the requested route.
+You can disable this by searching in the BaseAPI class for "this->method == 'options'".

 ## Todo
- - Add support for HTTP methods: HEAD, OPTIONS and PATCH
  - Add support for the HATEOAS constraint (http://restcookbook.com/Basics/hateoas/)
- - Add support for accepting different content types (e.g. let clients post xml or json)
+ - Add support for accepting different content types (e.g. let clients perform requests with xml or json)
  - Add support for caching
  - Explain security a bit more
  - Extend unit tests and add code coverage